ONGOING & UPCOMING

 Assistants involved in the realisation of the project: Rania Ruzsa, Jenő Schrauff

 The eight-day performative installation „Freedom Trap” is a process-based work, with a performative action, a simultaneous concert at the end of each day.
 The work can be visited, experienced and occasionally shaped.
-The CCTV recordings of the simultaneous concerts can always be viewed online on this website, from 3 pm the following day onwards.
+The CCTV recordings of the simultaneous concerts can always be viewed online on this website.
 The videos will be available until the end of the year.

 Watch the recordings of the simultaneous concert: